ashutosh-narkar/opa-spiffe-authz/README.md

 The policy we want to enforce says that:

 > **Always** allow the `opa-spiffe-demo_privileged_1` and `opa-spiffe-demo_restricted_1` clients to form a mTLS
 > connection with the server.
-The `opa-spiffe-demo_external_1` cannot connect to the sever on Monday, Wednesday and Friday.
+The `opa-spiffe-demo_external_1` cannot connect to the server on Monday, Wednesday and Friday.

 Check the `opa-spiffe-demo_privileged_1` and `opa-spiffe-demo_restricted_1` can connect to the server.